 The cost of living, including the price of student accommodation, varies widely in different areas of the UK.
 It’s a good idea to help your son or daughter consider all their expenditure and set a budget.

 Most students are able to apply for a Maintenance Loan to help with their living costs.
 How much they get depends on your household income, whether or not they study in London and whether or not they live at home.
 If your household income is low, depending on where you live in the UK, a non-repayable grant or bursary may be available to reduce how much has to be borrowed for living expenses.

 Support with certain courses

-If your son or daughter applies for a course leading to professional registration in nursing, midwifery, one of the allied health professions (such as physiotherapy, occupational therapy or radiography), dentistry or medicine, they may be entitled to support through the NHS Bursary Scheme.
-However, arrangements vary depending on the course and where they study in the UK; for instance, in England, most new students are no longer entitled to an NHS Bursary, but in Wales funding is still available.
+If your son or daughter applies for a course leading to professional registration in nursing, midwifery, one of the allied health professions (such as physiotherapy, occupational therapy or radiography), dentistry or medicine, they may be entitled to various support through the NHS Bursary Scheme.
+However, arrangements for those starting courses in 2018/19 are under review and entitlements vary depending on the course and where they study in the UK; for instance, most new students in England are no longer entitled to an NHS Bursary for undergraduate programmes, but in Wales funding is still available if your son or daughter commits to working in Wales for two years after graduating.
 They can find out more through:

-For those taking an approved course in social work, a limited number of bursaries may be available.
-Universities can provide information.
+For those taking an approved course in social work, a limited number of bursaries are normally available.
+Individual universities can provide information.